johnmorehouse/website/content/authors/admin/_index.md

 ---

 Welcome to my website.
-I am a Ph.D. candidate in Economics at the University of Oregon focusing on environmental and urban economics.
-Currently, I am a dissertation intern at the Federal Reserve Bank of San Francisco.
+I am a Ph.D. candidate in Economics at the University of Oregon where I focus on __labor__, __environmental__, and __urban__ economics.
+My research addresses spatial heterogeneity in responses to public policy such as the US Clean Air Act and local housing regulations.
+I am on the 2021-2022 job market and will be available for interviews.

-Generally, I am interested in public policy questions surrounding markets with externalities.
-My research uses tools from various subfields in economics including structural estimation and modern causal inference techniques.

 Please don't hesitate to contact me with any questions.